TheOdinProject/curriculum/javascript/react-js/inputs-and-lists.md

 export default Overview;
 ```

-It just takes the `tasks` from the `props` and maps over it.
+It takes the `tasks` from the `props` and maps over it.
 For each task it will then display a `li` element with the content of tasks.
-Now when checking out the application in the browser we can see we got an error message, which says, that a unique key is required.
+When checking out the application in the browser we can see we received an error message which says that a unique key is required.
 React always requires you to add a unique key to each element when you `map` over a list.
 In real world projects you often use database ids as unique keys, however in this project we are not using a database, so let's install a package that provides us with unique ids.
 Run `npm install uniqid` in your project folder.
 Uniqid is a package which creates unique ids based on the current time, the process and the machine name.
-Once this is done, we just have to include it like this.
+Once this is done, we just have to include it like this:

 ```javascript
 // Overview.js